 In this paper, we investigated the performance of deep learning-based rPPG under varying lighting conditions and used conventional methods as a baseline.
 From Table \ref{ubfcresults} and Table \ref{differentlightingtable}, we found that deep learning-based methods perform well within UBFC-rPPG dataset and show poor performance in BH-rPPG dataset.
-Especially for Physnet, which show best performance within UBFC-rPPG and perform bad results in BH-rPPG.
-For this case, the appearance of background, subject's skin tone and lighting conditions have great impact on deep learning-based method.
-According to the results of MAE and RMSE in Table \ref{differentlightingtable}, the rPPGNet is most robust to illumination variations.
-The ambient light needs to be chosen carefully, high or low lighting intensity will reduce the accuracy by 24$\%$ and 15$\%$.
+Especially for Physnet, which shows the best performance within UBFC-rPPG, although perform the best results among deep learning-based methods, it still do not perform as accuracy as traditional method, such that CHROM.
+For this case, the appearance of background, subject's skin tone, and lighting conditions greatly impact the the deep learning-based method.
+Therefore, the ambient light needs to be chosen carefully.

-As for conventional method, it performs poorly in the UBFC-rPPG dataset but well in BH-rPPG dataset.
+As the conventional method, it performs poorly in the UBFC-rPPG dataset but well in BH-rPPG dataset.
 One possible reason for low accuracy in UBFC-rPPG is the motion effect on rPPG signal.
-Deep learning-based method learns the relationship between pixels values and HR by large number of non-linear mapping and the linear combination of color channels in conventional method may not hold in complicated environment with large head movements.
-However, Due to the robustness of conventional method under varying lighting conditions, conventional method are more suitable in scenarios with less head movement, such as liveness detection in payment system.
+The deep learning-based method learns the relationship between pixels values and HR by a large number of non-linear mapping, and the linear combination of color channels in the conventional method may not hold in the complicated environment with large head movements.
+However, Due to the robustness of the conventional methods under varying lighting conditions, conventional methods are more suitable in scenarios with less head movement, such as liveness detection in the payment systems.